minhman293/school-web-crawling/README.md

 # school-web-crawling
-A small tool crawling data from school's website and writing it into Excel to track my study.
+A small tool crawling data from school's website to track my study.

 ## Instalation